Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Motivating Example

-First, based on the observations so far, the agent $\pi$ uses the hallucinator $g$ to predict multiple potential worlds, each of which represents a possible realization of the full map.
-One convenient aspect of our approach is that rather than predicting concrete states, it suffices to predict the abstraction variables used in the prototype components $\tilde{c}$ and goal specification $\phi$.
+First, based on the observations so far, the agent uses a hallucinator $g$ to predict multiple potential worlds, each of which represents a possible realization of the full map.
+Rather than predicting concrete states, it suffices to predict the state features.
 For instance, Figure \ref{fig:map} shows two samples of the world predicted by $g$; here, the only values it predicts are the number of zones in the map, the type of the boundary between the zones, and the counts of the resources and workshops in each zone.
 In this example, the first predicted world contains two zones, and the second contains one zone.
 Note that in both predicted worlds, there is a gem located in same zone as the agent.

-Next, $\pi$ synthesizes a program $p$ that achieves the goal in the maximum possible number of predicted worlds.
-The synthesized program in Figure \ref{fig:map} is a single component ``get gem'', which is an option that searches the current zone (or zones already connected with the current zone) for a gem.
+Next, the agent synthesizes a program $p$ that achieves the goal $\phi$ in a maximal number of predicted worlds.
+The synthesized program in Figure \ref{fig:map} is a single component ``get gem,'' which refers to searching the current zone (or zones already connected with the current zone) for a gem.
 Note that this program achieves the goal for the predicted worlds shown in Figure \ref{fig:map}.

-Finally, the agent executes the program $p=c_1;...;c_k$ for a fixed number $N$ of steps.
-In particular, it executes the policy $\pi_\tau$ of component $c_\tau=(\pi_\tau,\beta_\tau)$ until $\beta_\tau$ holds, upon which it switches to executing $c_{\tau+1}$.
-In our example, there is only one component ``get gem'', so it executes the policy for this component until the agent finds a gem.
+Finally, the agent executes the program $p=[c_1;...;c_k]$ for a fixed number $N$ of steps.
+In particular, it executes the policy $\pi_\tau$ of option $\tilde{c}_\tau=(\pi_\tau,\beta_\tau)$ corresponding to $c_\tau$ until the termination condition $\beta_\tau$ holds, upon which it switches to executing $\pi_{\tau+1}$.
+In our example, there is only one component ``get gem,'' so it executes the policy for this component until the agent finds a gem.

-In this case, the agent fails to achieve $\phi$ since there is no gem in the same zone as the agent.
-Thus, the agent repeats the above process.
-Since the agent now has more observations, $g$ more accurately predicts the world.
-For instance, Figure \ref{fig:replan} shows the intermediate step when the agent does the first replanning.
+In this case, the agent fails to achieve its goal $\phi$ since there is no gem in its current zone.
+Thus, it repeats the above process.
+Since it now has more observations, $g$ more accurately predicts the world---e.g., Figure \ref{fig:replan} shows the intermediate step when the agent re-plans.
 Note that it now correctly predicts that the only gem is in the second zone.
-As a result, the newly synthesized program is
+Thus, the newly synthesized program is

 That is, it builds an axe to break the stone so it can get to the zone containing the gem.
 Finally, the agent executes this new program, which successfully finds the gem.